 I don’t love posed photos, because they don’t look very natural sometimes.
 I know my pose-free stance is silly, and don’t know why I can’t get over it.
 Literally all professional photos are posed in some way.
 But check out what I mean.
 The following photo was uber staged – I got a lot of direction about how to stand, where to put my head, how to angle my chin – and I’m not really in love with it:

 This is what I want to help you avoid – hence, my suggestion to find a photog you click with (haha, no pun intended!).
 Posed photos are kinda necessary to get the perfect bump shot.
 But if you’re comfy with your photog and your session is fun and relaxed, like mine was, your pregnancy poses won’t look as staged.

 I told Katie the pose felt forced, so we quickly abandoned it.
-Keeping the stance, here’s what happened when she told us to look where we wanted and interact how we wanted (needless to say, I like these soooooooo much better!):
+Keeping the stance, here’s what happened when she told us to look at each other and interact naturally (needless to say, I like these soooooooo much better!):

 Here are some other suggestions for enhancing your maternity picture poses, that seem to be on trend right now:

 - Get a complete profile shot holding your belly, preferably with one hand above the bump and one below, to really make it stand out.
 Look at your bump to add some extra sweetness.

 - If you’re wearing a shirt, lift it up. (*gasp* Lift it up??
 Yes.
 Even if you’re the only one who will ever look at the photo.
 It’s one of my most treasured shots.)

 - Do the close-up belly shot with you and your partners hands surrounding the belly.
 Go on and do the hands-in-the-shape-of-a-heart thing, too, if you want.
 Cheesy, yes.
 But it’s popular for a reason.
 It’s damn cute.